Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 Resolution #1: Follow the instructions in the section "Assigning email addresses to Azure Active Directory users".

-Resolution #2: Follow the instructions in the section "### Set up user attributes and claims".
+Resolution #2: Follow the instructions in the section "Set up user attributes and claims".

 ### Missing group permissions